-With a third-party add-on to business email platforms like G Suite and Office 365, you can send HIPAA compliant emails to any recipient.
+With a third-party add-on to business email platforms like Google Workspace and Microsoft 365, you can send HIPAA compliant emails to any recipient.
 Look for encryption services that are easy to use for both employees and administrators with no extra steps or manual processes.

 For example, Paubox provides a seamless encryption experience, which doesn’t require senders or recipients to login to portals or take extra steps to send or receive a secure email.

 End-to-end encryption can ensure that protection travels with your emails in transit.
-You can boost the level of security and compliance of G Suite and other email service providers that rely on TLS encryption with add-ons from third-party providers.
+You can boost the level of security and compliance of Google Workspace and other email service providers that rely on TLS encryption with add-ons from third-party providers.